demisto/content/Packs/TrendMicroEmailSecurity/Integrations/TrendMicroEmailSecurityEventCollector/README.md

 4. Click **Test** to validate the URLs, token, and connection.

-**Note**: There are three types of fetches that the integration fetches, When the max fetch parameter is set to 1000 then 1000 logs will be retrieved from each type so that a total of 3000 logs can be retrieved.
+**Note**: There are three types of events that the integration fetches, When the max fetch parameter is set to 1000 then 1000 logs will be retrieved from each type so that a total of 3000 logs can be retrieved.

 ## Commands